jentery/mdia200v2/index.md

 *Note that Wednesday, January 24th is the last day for adding courses that begin in the second term.*

-## Th Jan 25: Semiotic Codes and Miscommunication
+## Th Jan 25: Codes and Miscommunication

 Before class, please: